andrewdaulton/Live-to-Win-/README.md

 - Launch main/Core%20Analysis/Live%20to%20Win!%20Workbook.ipynb
 - Restart & Run all cells
 - Summary Visuals will populate within the notebook (beginning after Call: Create Model is executed [cell 27])
-- Regional Analysis Visuals will populate within the notebook when a zone name is provided [cell 36] (see main/Data/Regional%20Analysis.xlsx for a list of all zone names)
+- Regional Analysis Visuals will populate within the notebook when a zone name is provided [cell 36]
+    - Ex: Elwynn Forest, Dun Morogh, Teldrassil, Westfall, Loch Modan, etc.
+    - See main/Data/Regional%20Analysis.xlsx for a list of all zone names